Cougar caught peeking into Wisconsin home in dramatic video

 BUFFALO GORES CAMPER ON SOUTHERN CALIFORNIA ISLAND

-Robinson said the cougar will probably move on, and the agency is working with local authorities to track the animal to determine what the options are, depending where it sends up.
+Robinson said the cougar will probably move on, and the agency is working with local authorities to track the animal to determine what the options are, depending where it ends up.

 "Cougars are a protected species, so you can't necessarily shoot them, but if there's a potential safety hazard associated with that, then absolutely the DNR would work with local law enforcement and allow them to dispatch that animal," she said.